 Event ID 3206 — IIS Reset Activity

-IISReset.exe is a command-line utility that was introduced in IIS 5.0 that could be used to stop, start, and restart IIS Internet services.
-Its use is not recommended for IIS 6.0 and is not supported in IIS 7.0 or IIS 7.5.
+IISreset.exe is a command-line utility that can be used to stop, start, and restart IIS Internet services.

 Note: Restarting or stopping IIS, or rebooting your Web server, is a severe action.
-When you restart the Internet service, changes to the metabase can be lost.
-All sessions connected to your Web server are dropped, and any data held in Web applications is lost.
-All Internet sites are unavailable until Internet services are restarted.
-For these reasons, the use of IISReset is not recommended.
+When you use IISreset, your Web sites and applications become unavailable, all sessions connected to your Web server are dropped, and you lose existing state in your applications.
+Changes to the metabase can be lost.
+Your Web sites and applications will be unavailable until the affected Internet services are restarted.

 |Product:||Internet Information Services|